The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Preliminaries on the Davis-Wielandt Shell

 \begin{defn}[{Davis-Wielandt Shell}] Given a matrix $A \in \cF^{n\times n}$, its Davis-Wielandt (DW) shell is a subset of $\cF\times \nnreals$, which is defined as

-\end{defn} \begin{remark} Davis's original definition \cite[Eq.~1.3]{davisShellHilbertspaceOperator1968} is a convex body always contained in the unit ball centered at the origin.
-This definition can be mapped to the one used here via a bijective linear fractional function defined on the unit ball.
+\end{defn} \begin{remark} Davis's original definition \cite[Eq.~1.3]{davisShellHilbertspaceOperator1968} is a 3-D body always contained in the unit ball centered at the origin.
+His definition can be mapped to (\ref{defn:dw-shell}) via a bijective linear fractional function defined on the unit ball.
 It is unclear to us when and why the definition was altered.
 We adopt the form in (\ref{eq:dw-defn}) since its connection to lower-dimensional sets found in recent literature is more direct.
 Nonetheless, all properties and results presented here can be translated into Davis's unit ball framework, where elegant symmetries between 0 (south pole) and $\infty$ (north pole), as well as between Davis's shell and its inverse shell, naturally arise. \end{remark}